 - After a funeral or thanksgiving service in church, delay the ceremony at the Crematorium.
 This enables family friends to remain together, and support each other immediately after the service.
 The Crematorium ceremony later in the day is then often a small intimate gathering of immediate family, or close friends;

 - Organise a service in church followed immediately by a brief ceremony in a Crematorium.

 Biddenden Churchyard is open for burials;

-Smarden Cemetery is available for burials, but the churchyard in Smarden is closed.
+Smarden Cemetery (Overseen by the Parish Council) is available for burials, but the churchyard in Smarden is closed.

 For further details please see our Burials page.